jcowhigjr/yelp_search_demo/README.md

 ## Changes/Rebranding:

-One day I decided I wanted to help find tacos and directions to a yoga studio so then i switched it up.
+One day, without research 🧐,  I decided I wanted to help find tacos and directions to a yoga studio so then i switched it up.

 Currently, I would say it has promise of a baby yelp with old school good enough features: